DjangoGirls/organizer-manual/after_the_event/README.md

 Please invite people to read the interviews on the [Django Girls Blog](http://blog.djangogirls.org) and also encourage people to share their own stories, whether they started working as a programmer professionally or started building little side projects at home using Django after attending the workshop.
 All they have to do is to ping us at story@djangogirls.org.
 We want to keep the interview series going for a long time and we would love to read more stories of Django Girls alumni.

 #### Invite your participants to our global Django Girls mailing list

 We want to build a global community of women who help each other, empower each other and support each other in learning how to code.
 Consider inviting all of your participants and coaches to [our Django Girls mailing list](https://groups.google.com/forum/#!forum/django-girls).
 [Let us know](mailto:hello@djangogirls.org) and we will give you permissions to manage the group so you can invite them via Google Group.

+#### Send remaining funds to Django Girls

+If you have any remaining funds from your sponsors, you can use the one time donation box on the [donation page](https://djangogirls.org/donate) to send money to [Django Girls Foundation](https://djangogirls.org/foundation/).
+It will help us fund more [Workshop Boxes](https://djangogirls.org/workshop-box) for other events that can't afford them.

 #### Let us know how it went!